IBM/ibm-satellite-storage/.github/README_TEMPLATE.md

 - Resource requirements such as volumes, nodes, disks.
 - Supported versions

-## Template parameters & how to retrieve them
+## [Template Name] parameters & how to retrieve them

 Create a table that contains the required and optional parameters that are used when creating a Satellite storage configuration with your template.

-**Example parameter table**
+For example your configuration might require or accept any or all of the following parameters.

+- Secrets or passwords
+- Labels
+- Mount points or device paths

+**[Template Name] parameters**

 Note that each parameter in your parameter table should include the following details: